 6. Connect online

-Reddit, forums, Discord, social media.
+Reddit.
+Forums.
+Discord.
+Social media; the internet is vast.
 The internet is vast.
 You can find people who like the same things as you easily.
 These connections can sometimes even lead to long-lasting friendships.

 7. Chat to coworkers